GENL 2032, LAWS3532

 This page covers class timetable, resources, assessment, plagiarism etc.

-- Timetable is on another page.
-Materials may be linked from the entry for the relevant week's class, so please check there for content and updates.
+- Timetable has Reading materials linked from the entry for the relevant week's class, so please check there for content and updates.

 - Essay Topics available end of week 5.
 Due COB Friday Week 12.
 See below for more details.

 - Course entry in the UNSW Virtual Handbook; Course outline.